 Cardiopulmonary Perfusionist Degree Programs

-Cardiopulmonary perfusionists act as an integral part of a cardiothoracic surgical team, with the primary responsibility of operating the heart-lung machines that keep patients alive during cardiac surgeries.
+Cardiopulmonary perfusionists are an integral part of cardiothoracic surgical teams, with the primary responsibility of operating the heart-lung machines that keep patients alive during cardiac surgeries.
 The training program most commonly offered in the field is a post-baccalaureate Certificate in Perfusion Technology.
 These programs are open to students who hold bachelor's degrees in biology or a field related to health care.

 There are only a few dozen medical schools across the country that offer perfusion technology training programs.
 Most post-baccalaureate certificate programs in the field take between 1-2 years to complete and offer direct training with cardiopulmonary bypass equipment, such as the heart-lung machine.

 Post-baccalaureate certificate programs in perfusion technology combine classroom lectures in cardiopulmonary bypass procedures with intensive, hands-on training in surgical suites.
 Students are required to gain clinical training in order to learn how to monitor patients' oxygen levels, measure cell counts and monitor circulation during surgery.
 Individuals who complete such a program are eligible to complete a national examination and become Certified Clinical Perfusionists (CCPs).